silverbucket/binary-data-chunking/README.md

 ```

 With your `file` object instance, you can access the methods like `getNumChunks()`, `getFileSize()`, `getMetadata()`, `getChunk([num])` and once completed `getChecksum()`.

+## Known Issues

+The generation of a `uid` does have some collision potential, we we are limited in space, and also we do not know what `uid`s have already been generated on the receiving end(s) of the file transfer(s).